Startups’ Secret Weapon? It’s Braze.

 Our mission at Braze is to forge human connections between consumers and the brands they love.
 Some of these brands, like Pizza Hut, HBO, and Etsy, have millions of loyal customers around the world.
 But while these household-name brands may steal the headlines, they are not the only brands we serve.

-For example, have you heard of Cutback Coach?
+For example, have you heard of Sunnyside (formerly Cutback Coach.)?
 Their mission is to "build healthier drinking habits."
-Cutback Coach helps every user develop a custom plan based on that user's current drinking habits and goals, then pings them daily via SMS to help them track progress and stay on target.
+Sunnyside helps every user develop a custom plan based on that user's current drinking habits and goals, then pings them daily via SMS to help them track progress and stay on target.
 What a fantastic way to help people improve their lives.
 The New York Times, USA Today, and Mashable all seem to agree.
-As do top-tier venture capitalists, who recently invested $3.1M in Cutback Coach.
+As do top-tier venture capitalists, who recently invested $3.1M in Sunnyside.

 From my conversations with a few dozen of our small and mid-sized business (SMB) customers over the past few weeks, I came away with three clear takeaways: